Spider-Man: No Way Home: Cast

 A scientist and the CEO of Oscorp from an alternate reality who tested an unstable strength enhancer on himself.
 He developed an insane split personality as a result and uses advanced Oscorp armor and equipment.
-Dafoe felt Green Goblin had advanced from his portrayal in Sam Raimi's Spider-Man (2002) and had "a few more tricks up [his] sleeves" in this film.
+Dafoe felt Green Goblin had advanced from his portrayal in Sam Raimi's film Spider-Man (2002) and had "a few more tricks up [his] sleeves" in this film.
 Dafoe was digitally de-aged for the role, and the character also obtains upgrades to his costume to make him more closely resemble his comic book counterpart.